oracle-livelabs/analytics-ai/common-labs/data-actions/data-actions.md

   ![Nav to target bar](images/nav-to-target-bar.png)

 In this lab, you have successfully learned how to create data actions.
+You may now **proceed to the next lab**.

 ## Learn More
 * [Use Data Actions](https://docs.oracle.com/en/cloud/paas/analytics-cloud/acubi/use-data-actions.html)